lingonsaft/hacktoberfest/README.md

   - Because we only know javascript and suck at servers.
 We use [now](https://zeit.co/now) instead.
 - Are you not the guys from that failed [CodeCardCodingCards](https://www.kickstarter.com/projects/lingonsaft/codecardcodingcards) kickstarter?
   - Yes...
+- Should I come closer to the text saying 'Don't come closer' on the left side of the home tab ?
+  - Nope.
 - How many times have you taken Hacktoberfest and how many times have you got Hacktoberfest T-shirt?

 ###### *We will do our best to merge as much as possible from everyone.
 However, time is limited and the merge conflicts are horrible <3*